Radar and Event Camera Fusion for Agile Robot Ego-Motion Estimation: Introduction

 \section{Introduction}

 Reliable ego-motion estimation is fundamental to autonomous robotic platforms.
-Early solutions rely on GNSS/INS, while more recent SLAM-based methods integrate diverse sensors—such as cameras, LiDARs, and radars—making them more adaptable and broadly applicable.
-Successful deployments of SLAM-based approaches on various platforms utilize combinations of sensors such as cameras, LiDARs and IMUs leveraging their measurements to fully resolve all degrees of freedom in platform pose estimation.
-Nevertheless, robot systems with agile maneuverability, such as aerobatic UAVs and racing UGVs, often require velocity state feedback to achieve aggressive motion control, and the primary sensors mentioned above fail to capture instantaneous velocity of those platforms in highly dynamic scenarios.
+Early solutions rely on GNSS/INS, while more recent SLAM-based methods integrate diverse sensors such as cameras, LiDARs, and radars, making them more adaptable and widely applicable.
+Successful deployments of SLAM-based approaches on various platforms utilize combinations of sensors such as cameras, LiDARs and IMUs, leveraging their measurements to fully resolve all degrees of freedom in platform's pose estimation.
+Nevertheless, highly agile robotic systems, such as aerobatic UAVs, racing UGVs, and jointed robots demand fast and accurate velocity-state feedback to maintain stability, enable aggressive motion control \cite{fu2022coupling}, and support timely decision-making under high-dynamic conditions \cite{ji2022concurrent}.
+Real-time velocity feedback can significantly reduce state update latency, for example, within a UAV flight control stack\cite{cao2025proximal} or motion planning \cite{fan2019mid}.
+Conventional perception sensors typically fail to capture instantaneous velocity, and odom-based or SLAM-based methods suffer from substantial latency \cite{pang2024radarmoseve}.
+Even when combined with high-frequency inertial data, these approaches cannot ensure an immediate response to rapid state changes.
+Therefore, real-time velocity estimation is crucial for robust closed-loop control and reactive, decision-oriented autonomy in highly dynamic robotic systems.

 Cameras capture images over an exposure period, and most LiDARs perform ranging sequentially over time.
 For platforms with high translational and rotational velocities, motion during sensing cannot be neglected, as it causes blur and distortion in the measurements.
-In contrast, recently developed event cameras asynchronously output pixel measurements by generating events in response to changes in light intensity, providing more motion-sensitive signals for ego-motion estimation.
-However, event cameras alone lack metric information and cannot fully recover the 6-DoF motion of a mobile platform.
+In contrast, recently developed event cameras asynchronously output pixel measurements by generating events in response to changes in light intensity, providing motion-sensitive signals for ego-motion estimation.
+Moreover, event measurements inherently encode velocity information in the image domain, establishing a direct and natural link to instantaneous velocity estimation\cite{lu2025event}.
+However, event cameras alone lack metric scale and cannot fully recover the 6-DoF motion of a mobile platform.

-In this paper, we focus on accurate ego-motion estimation for agile robots by combining an event camera with a 4D millimeter-wave radar.
-To fully recover ego-motion velocity, we fuse Doppler measurements from the radar to provide additional metric information.
-The data processing pipeline is illustrated in Fig.\ref{fig:pdf}.
-A key advantage of this setup is the ability to recover instantaneous linear and angular velocities, unlike most ego-motion methods that estimate only finite pose displacements.
-Moreover, leveraging the complementary measurement characteristics of both sensors eliminates the need for computationally expensive frame-to-frame feature matching, enabling high-frequency ego-motion estimation.